Pomile/nest-js-starter-kit/README.md

 ### Examples

 `.env` and `.env.testing` should contain the variables below.
-Make there is no space after the values of each variables
+Make sure there is no space after the values of each variables

 ```
   NODE_ENV=